Usual and Unusual

 Disciples have not been living a usual life.
 They’ve been living an unusual life with an unusual guide, Jesus, a peacemaker.
-Usual life consists of living under warmaking rulers who judge common people’s sins and calculate the payment they must suffer through to be redeemed of their sinner status.
-The payment might be money, it might be property, it might even be their life.
-Unusual life consists of a community of men and women who neither judge nor extort payment from sinners but give love and act not as warriors but as healers.
+Usual life is living under warmaking rulers.
+Rulers judge common people’s sins and calculate the payment they must suffer through to be redeemed of their sinner status.
+The payment might be money or property, or even their life.
+Unusual life consists of a community of men and women, who neither judge nor extort payment from sinners but give love, and act not as killers but as healers.
 All of it is very disturbing to the usual rulers.
-So the usual rulers took their usual actions and killed the unusual Jesus.
+So, the usual rulers took their usual actions and killed the unusual Jesus.
 For a time, Jesus’ disciples blend into the usual, afraid they too will be killed.
 And then, disciples claim Jesus appeared to them, Risen – quite unusual.
 Unusual as well, he ascends and leaves his abiding Spirit.
 Encouraged by Jesus’ abiding Spirit, they too now begin leading unusual lives and acting as unusual guides.

 Do peacemakers appreciate the unusual nature of our life witness?
-Do self titled Christians appreciate it.
-There seems much about Christians that is quite usual.
-We are quite like the fearful followers blending into the usual, afraid we might simply stand out let alone be killed.
-We have taken positions as the usual rulers.
-We make the usual judgments about the usual people for the usual sins and inflict the usual harm.
-We are not much of a disturbance at all to the usual folks.
+Do self titled Christians appreciate it or are they among the usual?
+If we are self-title Christians in this present culture we are taking positions as the usual rulers.
+We are making the usual judgments about the usual people for the usual sins and inflicting the usual harm.
 We usually talk and work and play so as to not disturb the usual way.
-Even the songs we have been singing for the last six weeks do not disturb the usual lies we tell about Jesus.
-As we close out the liturgical season of the remarkably unusual Resurrection we sing the usual nonsense that sanctifies the usual rulers, sin, and suffering.
-“Jesus Christ is ris’n today, – our triumphant holy day, – who did once upon the cross – suffer to redeem our loss” – No. That is not why he suffered, to redeem our loss.
+Even the songs we have been singing over the Easter season do not disturb the usual lies we tell about Jesus.
+For example, “Jesus Christ is ris’n today, – our triumphant holy day, – who did once upon the cross – suffer to redeem our loss” – No. That is not why he suffered, to redeem our loss.
 He suffered because soldiers tortured him.
-“Hymns of praise then let us sing – unto Christ our heav’nly King, – who endured the cross and grave, – sinners to redeem and save – Again, No to the sinning, redeeming, and saving.
+“Hymns of praise then let us sing – unto Christ our heav’nly King, – who endured the cross and grave, – sinners to redeem and save” – Again, no to the sinning, redeeming, and saving.
 Also, Jesus is not another king.
 It was the usual kingship set that ordered his execution.
-So it is that even the oh so very unusual Resurrection is made usual.
-Jesus’ resurrective healing from rulers, their judgments justifying suffering and violence, have all been twisted back around again into the usual story of a savior king and the suffering and violence that save us.
-How does any of it help us live unusual lives and act as unusual guides like Jesus – a peacemaker, a commoner who loved and healed?
+Even the very unusual Resurrection is made usual.
+Jesus resurrection heals us of rulers, their judgments justifying suffering, and their violence.
+Yet all have been twisted back around again into the usual story of a savior king and the suffering and violence that save us.
+How does any of it help us live unusual lives and act as unusual guides like Jesus.
 It does not.
-All of it helps us lead the same usual lives under the same usual rulers who killed Jesus.
+Jesus was a peacemaker, a commoner who loved and healed.
+We are not called to lead the same usual lives under the same usual rulers who killed Jesus.

 Prayer: Jesus Christ is Risen today.
 Amen.